Discover more from Activist Explorer Newsletter, by Juliana Barnet

 In both films, striking miners are among the central characters, and all involved must battle class and gender-based oppression as well as their own prejudices.

 So far, so good.
-But what impact does each have on viewers in regard to the workers and the strike?
+But what impact does each movie have on viewers in regard to the workers and the strike?

 Billy Elliot